 Many refugees cannot go home because of continued conflict, wars and persecution.
 Many also live in perilous situations or have specific needs that cannot be addressed in the country where they have sought protection.
 In such circumstances, UNHCR helps resettle refugees to a third country.

-In 2018, UNHCR submitted the files of over 81,300 refugees for consideration by resettlement countries.
-By nationality, the main beneficiaries of UNHCR-facilitated resettlement programmes during this period were refugees from the Syrian Arab Republic (28,200), the Democratic Republic of the Congo (21,800), Eritrea (4,300) and Afghanistan (4,000).
+In 2019, UNHCR submitted the files of over 81,600 refugees for consideration by resettlement countries.
+Among them were some 29,700 refugees from the Syrian Arab Republic, 19,000 from the Democratic Republic of the Congo, 5,900 from Afghanistan and 4,400 from Somalia.

 - Global Resettlement Infographics

 - UNHCR, Complementary Pathways for Admission to Third Countries – Key Considerations, April 2019 (also available in French, Russian, Arabic and Spanish)